 Grab tix here: www.abqlondon.com/abq-london

-*I was kindly invited to the launch of this event – where we were gifted complimentary tickets and drinks.
+*I was kindly invited to review this event – where we were gifted complimentary tickets and drinks.
 I was under no obligation to post and all thoughts are my own.